North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 - Georgia Tech has two wins against the spread in three games this year.

-- The Yellow Jackets covered the spread in their only game when underdogs by 12.5 points or more.
+- This season, the Yellow Jackets won ATS in their only game as an underdog of 12.5 points or more.

-- Georgia Tech's games this year have hit the over on one of three set point totals (33.3%).
+- Georgia Tech's games this season have hit the over on one of three set point totals (33.3%).

-- Georgia Tech is 1-1 against the spread and 1-1 overall when the team picks up over 380.3 yards.
+- In games that Georgia Tech churns out more than 380.3 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Yellow Jackets have turned the ball over two times, three fewer times than the Tar Heels have forced turnovers (5).